chrisnoonan98675/site/xl-deploy/how-to/add-a-step-to-a-deployment-plan-using-the-command-plugin.markdown

 ## Adding the command to the manifest

 We did our changes in the UI, because it's easier to see what's going on and the development cycle (edit-test-refine) is faster.
 But now we want to make the changes more permanent, so other versions of the same application can use it as well.
 We do this by editing the Manifest.MF file, that is used to create the application package DAR file.

-**Note:** For extensive coverage on how to create XL Deploy DARs, see the [Packaging Manual](http://docs.xebialabs.com/releases/latest/deployit/packagingmanual.html)

 This is how the above example looks like in Manifest format: